Scientific machine learning

 -

 E. G. Drimalas, F. Fraschetti, C.-K. Huang, and Q. Tang.
-Symplectic neural network and its applications to charged particle dynamics in electromagnetic fields, submitted, 15 pages, 2025. ↩
+Symplectic neural network and its applications to charged particle dynamics in electromagnetic fields, in revision, PoP, 16 pages, 2025. ↩